Charles W. Hooper

 Charles Wayne Hooper (born July 23, 1957) is a retired lieutenant general in the United States Army who held the position of director of the Defense Security Cooperation Agency (DSCA) from 2017 to 2020.
 DSCA administers security cooperation programs that support U.S. policy interests and objectives identified by the White House, Department of Defense, and Department of State.
 These objectives include developing specific partner capabilities, building alliances and partnerships, and facilitating U.S. access.
 DSCA integrates security cooperation activities in support of a whole-of-government approach; provides execution guidance to DoD entities that implement security cooperation programs; exercises financial and program management for the Foreign Military Sales system and many other security cooperation programs; and educates and provides for the long-term development of the security cooperation workforces.

 Early life and education

 The son of a New York City firefighter and a middle school teacher, Hooper was raised in Willingboro, New Jersey and graduated from John F. Kennedy High School.
 He received a Bachelor of Science degree from the United States Military Academy at West Point in 1979 and earned a Master of Public Administration (MPA) degree from Harvard University in 1989.
 While at Harvard's John F. Kennedy School of Government, he was awarded the Don K. Price Award for Academic Excellence and Public Service and was selected to give the graduate student address at the 1989 Harvard University Commencement.
 In 2005, he returned to Harvard University as a senior research fellow at the Weatherhead Center for International Affairs.
 He is also a graduate of the U.S. Army War College and the UK Ministry of Defence Chinese Language School, Hong Kong.
-He is fluent in Chinese.